-All nursing courses in the nursing curriculum must be completed with an "80%" or better.
-Support courses in the nursing curriculum must be completed with a "C" or better by the semester indicated in the curriculum in order to progress to the next semester.
+All nursing courses in the nursing curriculum must be completed with an "80%" (B) or better.
+Supporting general education courses in the nursing curriculum must be completed with a "C" or better by the semester indicated in the curriculum in order to progress to the next semester.
 Nursing students must achieve a minimum grade of "80%" on nursing theory material and satisfactorily pass on the nursing laboratory/clinical portions of the courses.
-If a student fails one component of a nursing course (either lecture or laboratory/clinical), it will result in failure of the entire course.
+If a student fails one component of a nursing course (either didactic or laboratory/clinical), it will result in failure of the entire course.
+Furthermore, if a student withdraws from a course that has a co-requisite, the student must also withdraw from the co-requisite course for that academic term.
 Competency exams may also be required in course/levels in order to progress in the curriculum.

 The nursing program must be completed within three (3) years of admission.
-Failure to successfully complete the program within in three (3) years will result in dismissal.
+Failure to successfully complete the program within three (3) years will result in dismissal.
+If the student is unsuccessful on the second attempt at completing the nursing program, the student must wait for 2 years before reapplying to the nursing program.

 If a student fails the first semester in the program, the student must reapply for admittance to the nursing program and meet all qualifications for application.
-Reapplying to the program is considered a second application and must be completed within next three years from the new admission date.
+Reapplying to the program is considered a second application and must be completed within the next three years from the new admission date.
 The student will be allowed two (2) admissions only.
-If the student is unsuccessful on the second attempt at completing the nursing program, the student cannot reapply for admission to the nursing program.
+If the student is unsuccessful on the second attempt at completing the nursing program, the student must wait 2 years before reapplying to the nursing program.

 If a student fails the second, third, or fourth semester in the program, the student may request to re-enter when the course is next offered.
 Their acceptance into the course is based on availability of faculty and clinical sites.
-Student must complete the program within 3 years of admission.
-Student has only one re-entry per admission.
+Students must complete the program within 3 years of admission.
 Refer to section Re-entry for Completion of the Nursing Program.

-Refer to the page 36-37 of College Catalog for college-wide Academic Standing Policy.
+Refer to page 36-37 of the College Catalog for college-wide Academic Standing Policy.